abarbu/audio-annotation/README.md

 For example, say the movie is Venom.

-You will need a `venom.wav` and a `word-times.csv` file.
-The `word-times.csv` file must have header `id,text,start,end,speaker,sentence,pos,sentence_onset,sentence_offset`
+You will need a `venom.wav` and as many `word-times-<annotatorName>.csv` as you want, even zero.
+Where `<annotatorName>` is the name of an existing, possibly noisy annotation of the movie.
+We use `rev.com` and sometimes `happyscribe` to seed our annotations, this speeds users up a lot.
+The `word-times-<annotatorName>.csv` file must have header `id,text,start,end` (additional header entries are ignored).

 The `generate` matlab script takes as input the movie name, an offset into the movie in seconds, and how many seconds long each segment should be.
+We run this twice, meaning that any 4 second segment starting at an even number-of-second start location is available.
+The overlap helps eliminate issues with segment boundary annotations.

 ```console
 make install